-COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) monitoring must be explicitly gender- inclusive from design through implementation to data collection.
-8.3 During COVID-19 recovery, increase attention to the rule of law and accountability, especially anti-corruption, bribery, and antiharassment monitoring and strategies at the local scale to the fish trade. surveillance agencies.
-National departments (e.g. Department of Women, Youth and Persons with Disabilities) and civil society groups to identify what has worked and potential strategies to reduce harassment, local corruption, and transactional fish-for-sex. women and men in fisheries.
-[CTI draft RPOA2.0] Target Outcome B2.1 By 2030, gender equality and social inclusion are mainstreamed into coastal livelihoods, sustainable fisheries and food security, including the COASTFISH regional framework and other activities.
+COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) monitoring must be explicitly gender- inclusive from design, through implementation to data collection.
+8.3 During COVID-19 recovery, increase attention to the rule of law and accountability, especially anti-corruption, bribery, and antiharassment monitoring and strategies at the local scale in relation to the fish trade. surveillance agencies.
+National departments (e.g. Department of Women, Youth and Persons with Disabilities) and civil society groups to identify what has worked and potential strategies to reduce harassment, local corruption, and transactional fish-for-sex.
+Target Outcome B2.1 By 2030, gender equality and social inclusion are mainstreamed into coastal livelihoods, sustainable fisheries and food security including COASTFISH regional framework and other activities.
 8.4 Consider piloting cameras and (safe, inclusive) reporting mechanisms in fish transaction spaces or locally developed strategies to ensure safety and stop harassment.
 Assess and apply lessons from contexts that have made progress in this area, including strategies to engage men in cocreating safe and dignified environments.
-8.5 Convenors and facilitators of local fisheries governance can enhance gender equity by applying best practices in the setup and/ or facilitation of and support to local governance organizations as outlined in the SSF Guidelines (point 8 on gender equality in particular [FAO 2018] and current resources (e.g. see Kleiber et al. 2019).
-8.6 Fisheries extension processes can incorporate gender-transformative strategies to address sociocultural barriers (e.g. women's domestic care burdens, behavioral stereotypes and mobility constraints) (Cole et al. 2018).
+8.5 Convenors and facilitators of local fisheries governance can enhance gender equity by applying best practices in the setup and/or facilitation of and support to local governance organizations as outlined in the SSF Guidelines (point 8 on gender equality in particular [FAO 2018] and current resources (e.g. see Kleiber et al. 2019).
+8.6 Fisheries extension processes can incorporate gender-transformative strategies to address sociocultural barriers (e.g. women's domestic care burden's, behavioral stereotypes and mobility constraints) (Cole et al. 2018).

-RECOMMENDATION 9: Proactively engage diverse women working in the fisheries sector (including fish processors and traders), on par with men in COVID-19 recovery planning processes.
+RECOMMENDATION 9: Proactively engage diverse women working in the fisheries sector (including fish processors and traders), on par with men, in COVID-19 recovery planning processes.

-Acknowledging and engaging with the diverse range of women, including the youth and those from disadvantaged groups, is just as important in identifying their agency/control towards effective and just recovery planning.
+Acknowledging and engaging with the diverse range of women including the youth and those from disadvantaged groups is just as important in identifying their agency/control towards effective and just recovery planning.
 This will entail developing and applying processes and arrangements that allow diverse women to contribute and be heard in the design, development, and implementation of COVID-19 recovery plans.

 COVID-19 impacts addressed Recommended actions Key partners, priority locations, and users Expected Outcomes Timeframe (to be determined) All impacts were noted.
-9.1 Invest in multiple and gender-balanced perspectives on response plans and effective solutions. networks of all fishers' associations/ cooperatives women fish workers.
-Engagement should extend to men and women, both adults and youths, from disadvantaged groups. networks of all fishers' associations/ cooperatives women fish workers.
-Engagement should and traders' agency is enhanced and recognized as vital to just, relevant and efficient COVID-19 2030 9.2 Ensure women's voices are equally included and heard in the decision-making spaces and processes where responses are formed.
-Responses address the disproportionate impact of COVID-19 on women and girls through funding or policy commitments for eliminating gender-based violence and providing sexual and reproductive health services or womenspecific economic assistance.
-9.3 Increase women's leadership at all levels of COVID-19 response structures.
-9.4 Support women's participation by addressing gender-specific barriers to decision-making spaces.
-ECTI draft RPOA2.0] Target Outcome B2.2 By 2030, the CTI-CFF reports a positive change in productivity, skills, income, gender and social inclusion, youth involvement and sustainability of coastal livelihoods in priority seascapes and MPA networks.
+Invest in multiple and gender-balanced perspectives on response plans and effective solutions.
+Ensure women's voices are equally included and heard in the decision-making spaces and processes where responses are formed.
+National and regional networks of women fish workers.
+Engagement should extend to men and women, both adults and youths, from disadvantaged groups. and traders' agency is enhanced and recognized as vital to just, relevant and efficient COVID-19 recovery plans.
+Responses address the 2030 9.3 Increase women's leadership at all levels of COVID-19 response structures. based violence and providing sexual and reproductive health services or womenspecific economic 9.4 Support women's participation by addressing gender-specific barriers to decision-making spaces. assistance.
+[CTI draft RPOA2.0] Target Outcome B2.2 By 2030, the CTI-CFF reports a positive change in productivity, skills, income, gender and social inclusion, youth involvement and sustainability of coastal livelihoods in priority seascapes and MPA networks.